Alexis Herman: Secretary of Labor

 In 1996, President Clinton announced his intention to nominate Herman as Secretary of Labor to replace outgoing Secretary Robert Reich.
 Labor unions publicly supported the nomination, although they had mostly supported other potential nominees such as Harris Wofford, Esteban Edward Torres, and Alan Wheat.
-Herman's Senate confirmation was delayed twice.
+Herman's U.S. Senate confirmation was delayed twice.
 The first resulted from questions regarding her role in organizing White House coffees Clinton used as fundraisers.
 The second was because Senate Republicans refused to allow a vote on her nomination, as part of their opposition to a proposed executive order related to federal construction projects, which Clinton eventually abandoned.
 With the delays over, the Senate Labor Committee held its hearing on her nomination on March 18, 1997.
 Then on April 30, 1997, the Senate voted to confirm by a vote of 85–13.
 Herman was sworn in on May 9, 1997.
-She became the first African-American, and the fifth woman, to serve in the position.
+She became the first Black-American, and the fifth woman, to serve in the position.

-As Secretary of Labor, Herman oversaw the Department of Labor, which at the time employed 17,000 people and operated on a $39 billion annual budget.
+As Secretary of Labor, Herman oversaw the U.S. Department of Labor, which at the time employed 17,000 people and operated on a $39-billion annual budget.
 The Department of Labor is tasked with enforcing a variety of workplace laws and regulations, including safety issues and anti-discrimination.
 During Herman's tenure, American unemployment was at its lowest level in decades.

-She earned praise from her peers for her handling of the 1997 United Parcel Service (UPS) workers strike, the largest strike in the United States in two decades.
-After the strike began in August, Herman met privately with the Teamsters' president and the UPS chairman to frame the issues.
+Herman earned praise from her peers for her handling of the 1997 United Parcel Service (UPS) workers strike, the largest strike in the United States in two decades.
+After the strike began in August, Herman met privately with the Teamsters' president Ron Carey and the UPS chairman to frame the issues.
 She was an instrumental mediator in the talks, and the strike was settled after 15 days.
 Herman's role in resolving the strike raised her public profile as she began to pursue her agenda as Secretary.

 As secretary, Herman supported the 1996 and 1997 raises to the minimum wage, increasing it by $0.90 to $5.15 per hour by September 1997.
 Herman argued the wage hike increased the buying power of workers.
-She later opposed a 1999 Republican supported plan to raise the minimum wage over three years, instead supporting a two-year time-table for an increase.
+She later opposed a 1999 Republican-supported plan to raise the minimum wage over three years, instead supporting a two-year time-table for an increase.
 Herman also opposed the legislation as it included tax cuts without offsets.